kennyldc/crispy-computing-machine/README.md

 ## 2. Users :couple:

-- Who will be the users of your application?

-Current and potential investors.
+Users of our product are current and potential investors.
 In short, people who are interested in making money :moneybag:

-- How are users going to interact with your application?

 Our data product will be displayed in a website.
 The user will be capable to select the currency of his/her interest and the number of days to make the prediction.